By Hannah Wagner

 Q: In your opinion, what are the top forestry challenges your state currently faces?

-Ellen Shultzabarger (Pennsylvania State Forester): “Keeping forests as forests is a top challenge; as well as keeping those forests healthy and resilient to climate change, forests pests, and invasive species.”
+Ellen Shultzabarger (Pennsylvania State Forester): “Keeping forests as forests is a top challenge; as well as keeping those forests healthy and resilient to climate change, forest pests, and invasive species.”

 Kacey KC (Nevada State Forester): “The top challenges we face in Nevada are catastrophic wildfires and the subsequent loss of native vegetation to invasive, fine, and flashy fuels.
 We need more resources to do the management work necessary to creating resilient landscapes and to employ the wildfire suppression workforce we need to address our growing fire issue.